Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/_index.md

 ### Chapter 1
 # **Getting Started**
 ___
-Here are guides for the first steps in Ventus Cloud, such as registration and creating first organization and project.
+Here are guides for the first steps in the Ventus Cloud, such as registration and creating first Organization and Project.
 ___

 {{% children style="h4" depth="2" %}}